bigdatagenomics/adam/README.md

 CONVERSION OPERATIONS
-            vcf2adam : Convert a VCF file to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format anno2adam : Convert a annotation file (in VCF format) to the corresponding ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. adam2fasta : Convert ADAM nucleotide contig fragments to FASTA files transformFeatures : Convert a file with sequence features into corresponding ADAM format and vice versa
+            vcf2adam : Convert a VCF file to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. adam2fasta : Convert ADAM nucleotide contig fragments to FASTA files transformFeatures : Convert a file with sequence features into corresponding ADAM format and vice versa